JeffDeCola/my-verilog-examples/basic-code/sequential-logic/sr_latch/README.md

 * **level-triggered**
 * The input s=0 sets the output to 1
 * The input r=0 resets the output to 0
-* Forms the basic building blocks of all other types of flip-flops
+* Forms the basic building blocks of other types of flip-flops

 _I used
 [iverilog](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/hardware/tools/simulation/iverilog-cheat-sheet)